-The SKA – The Ultimate Big Data Project BoF at ISC17 is co-organised by Dr Happy Sithole (South Africa) and Nicolás Erdödy (New Zealand)
+The SKA – The Ultimate Big Data Project BoF at ISC17 is co-organised and co-chaired by Dr Happy Sithole (South Africa) and Nicolás Erdödy (New Zealand)

-Nicolás Erdödy is CEO and Founder of Open Parallel Ltd. Since 2013, Open Parallel is Work Package Manager for the Software Development Environment for the Central Signal Processor (CSP) of the Square Kilometre Array radio-telescope (SKA) – the largest scientific and engineering instrument in the world, to be built in the coming decade.
+Nicolás Erdödy is CEO and Founder of Open Parallel Ltd. Since 2013, Open Parallel is member of the New Zealand SKA Alliance and Work Package Manager for the Software Development Environment for the Central Signal Processor (CSP) of the Square Kilometre Array radio-telescope (SKA) – the largest scientific and engineering instrument in the world, to be built in the coming decade.
 Open Parallel also contributes to the computing platform of the Science Data Processor (SDP) of the SKA.
 Nicolás is also Conference Director of Multicore World, a global specialised think-tank in High Performance, Cloud, Mobile, Parallel and Exascale Computing, held every year in New Zealand since 2012.
 His background is in engineering, IT, mathematics and venture capital and holds a Master of Entrepreneurship from the University of Otago, NZ.
-Born in Uruguay from Hungarian parents he lives in Oamaru in the South Island of New Zealand and knows how to ask for a beer in five human languages
+Born in Uruguay from Hungarian parents he lives in Oamaru in the South Island of New Zealand.

 The organisers convene this BoF as a personal initiative with the purpose of debating the topics presented in the abstract within the HPC community.

 We do not represent the SKA Organisation or the local SKA groups in our countries (South Africa and New Zealand) nor any entity other than our own affiliations (CHPC and Open Parallel)

 Sorry, the comment form is closed at this time.